alishna/numerical-method/README.md

-Numerical Methods Collection
+**Numerical Methods Collection**

-This repository contains implementations of several classical numerical methods for solving equations, integration, and differential equations, including:
+This repository contains implementations of several numerical methods for solving equations, integration, and differential equations, including:

 Bisection Method for root finding,